aminya/tocPDF/README.md

 Generates bookmarks from the table of contents already available at the beginning of pdf files.

- The plan is to automate the whole procedure.
+ The plan is to automate the whole procedure (https://github.com/aminya/tocPDF#automated).

  Until then here is the manual procedure:
+## Manual:
 ### Step 1:  Extraction of toc pages from PDF:
 Use Chrome or software that you already have to extract the pages that contain the table of contents.